szczyglis-dev/py-gpt/README.md

 To use the `RAG` mode, the file must be indexed in the vector database.
 This occurs automatically at the time of upload if the `Auto-index on upload` option in the `Attachments` tab is enabled.
 When uploading large files, such indexing might take a while - therefore, if you are using the `Full context` option, which does not use the index, you can disable the `Auto-index` option to speed up the upload of the attachment.
 In this case, it will only be indexed when the `RAG` option is called for the first time, and until then, attachment will be available in the form of `Full context` and `Summary`.

+**Embeddings**

+When using RAG to query attachments, the documents are indexed into a temporary vector store.
+With multiple providers and models available, you can select the model used for querying attachments in: `Config -> Settings -> Files and Attachments`.
+You can also choose the embedding models for specified providers in `Config -> Settings -> Indexes / LlamaIndex -> Embeddings -> Default embedding models` list.
+By default, when querying an attachment using RAG, the default embedding model and provider corresponding to the RAG query model will be used.
+If no default configuration is provided for a specific provider, the global embedding configuration will be used.

+For example, if the RAG query model is `gpt-4o-mini`, then the default model for the provider `OpenAI` will be used.
+If the default model for `OpenAI` is not specified on the list, the global provider and model will be used.

 ## Downloading files

 **PyGPT** enables the automatic download and saving of files created by the model.
 This is carried out in the background, with the files being saved to an `data` folder located within the user's working directory.
 To view or manage these files, users can navigate to the `Files` tab which features a file browser for this specific directory.
 Here, users have the interface to handle all files sent by the AI.